pablodecm/phd_thesis/src/103_chapter_3.md

 #### Signal and Background

-Oftentimes, we are interested in studying a subset $S \subset H$ of all the hard  interaction processes, that will referred to as signal set.
+Oftentimes, we are interested in studying a subset $S \subset H$ of all the hard  interaction processes, which will be referred to as signal set in what follows.
 This can be a single type of physical process
 $\sigma (pp\rightarrow X)$, e.g. the inclusive production of a pair of Higgs bosons $\sigma (pp\rightarrow HH + \textrm{other})$, or several, which in can be effectively viewed as one mixture component using [Equation @eq:mixture_mixing].
-We can accordingly define the background subset $B = H - S$, as all the result of all other generating processes in $H$ that we are not interested in, definition which could also be extended to include collisions where not-hard processes occurred if needed.
-Such distinction between generating processes of interest $S$ and background $B$ is at the roots of every analysis at the LHC, and it is motivated by the fact that small changes of the parameters of the SM or its theoretical extensions/alternatives affect a only a subset of the produced processes, those that are governed by the interactions linked to the parameter.
+We can accordingly define the background subset $B = H - S$, as the result of all other generating processes in $H$ that we are not interested in, a definition which could also be extended to include collisions where non-hard processes occurred if needed.
+Such distinction between generating processes of interest $S$ and background $B$ is at the roots of every analysis at the LHC, and it is motivated by the fact that small changes of the parameters of the SM or its theoretical extensions/alternatives affect only a subset of the produced processes, those that are governed by the interactions linked to the parameter.

 As a matter of a fact, customarily statistical inference at the LHC